microsoft/vscode-python-tools-extension-template/README.md

 1. VS Code 1.64.0 or greater
 1. Python 3.7 or greater
 1. node >= 14.19.0
-1. npm >= 8.3.0 (check npm version, use `npm install -g npm@8.3.0` to update)
+1. npm >= 8.3.0 (`npm` is installed with node, check npm version, use `npm install -g npm@8.3.0` to update)
 1. Python extension for VS Code

-You should know to create and work with a python virtual environment.
+You should know to create and work with python virtual environments.

 ## Getting Started

 1. Copy the contents of this template into your new project folder.
 1. Create and activate a python virtual environment for this project in a terminal.
 Be sure to use the minimum version of python for your tool.
 This template was written to handle python 3.7 or greater.
-1. Install `nox` in the activated environment.
+1. Install `nox` in the activated environment: `python -m pip install nox`.
 1. Add your favorite tool to `requirements.in`
 1. Run `nox --session setup`.
-1. Run this to install all test dependencies `python -m pip install -r src/test/python_tests/requirements.txt`.
+1. Install test dependencies `python -m pip install -r src/test/python_tests/requirements.txt`.
 1. Open `package.json`, look for and update the following things:
     1. Find and replace (case-sensitive) `<pytool>` with `mytool`.
 This is used as module name.
     1. Find and replace (case-sensitive) `<PyTool>` with `My Tool`.
 This is used as display and title name.